Bill Cowley: 1940s

 Now in his thirties and suffering more frequent injuries, Cowley never again played a full season.
-Yet 1944 proved his finest season, as he comfortably led the league in scoring for most of it, tallying nearly two points a game, a mark that would stand for decades.
+Yet 1944 proved his finest season, as he comfortably led the league in scoring for most of it, tallying nearly two points a game, a mark that would stand for decades (though this would be the only season during Cowley's career in which the Bruins missed the playoffs).
 He centered a line with Herb Cain and Art Jackson.
 With the team once again decimated with injuries and enlistments, Cowley was the sole major star left.
-The injury bug struck again on January 7, when in the midst of a 12-3 rout by Toronto, Leaf center Jack McLean separated Cowley's shoulder with a heavy boardcheck; Bruins manager Ross alleged that it was a dirty play and the result of a deliberate attack.
+The injury bug struck again on January 7, when in the midst of a 12–3 rout by Toronto, Leaf center Jack McLean separated Cowley's shoulder with a heavy boardcheck; Bruins manager Ross alleged that it was a dirty play and the result of a deliberate attack.
 Upon returning to the lineup, he reinjured his chronically bad knee and was forced out again, eventually missing 14 games in all to finish seventh in league scoring.
 Despite missing so much action, he was named First Team All-Star at center for the fourth and final time, and was runner-up in Hart Trophy voting to Babe Pratt of Toronto.

-He was healthy for most of the 1944–45 NHL season, and led the scoring race for most of it -- despite little help from the ongoing decimation of the Bruins roster -- before tailing off to finish fourth in league scoring, and leading the Bruins in scoring for the final time.
-Cowley was named to the second All-Star team, and placed third and fourth respectively in the Hart and Lady Byng voting.
-He was considered the star of the series as the threadbare underdog Bruins extended the Stanley Cup champion Detroit Red Wings to seven games in the opening series of the playoffs.
+He was healthy for most of the 1944–45 NHL season, and led the scoring race for most of it (despite little help from the ongoing decimation of the Bruins roster) before tailing off to finish fourth in league scoring (behind Elmer Lach, Maurice Richard, and Toe Blake, who played on the Montreal Canadiens' Punch Line), and leading the Bruins in scoring for the final time.
+Cowley was named to the Second All-Star Team, and placed third and fourth respectively in the Hart and Lady Byng voting.
+He was considered the star of the series as the threadbare underdog Bruins extended the recent Stanley Cup champion Detroit Red Wings to seven games in the opening series of the playoffs.

-Centering Cain and Don Gallinger as the 1945–46 NHL season dawned, and with the return of many players from the military, Cowley started out strong, amassing 24 points in 26 games before suffering a compound fracture of the wrist in a January match against the Montreal Canadiens.
+Centering Cain and Don Gallinger as the 1945–46 NHL season dawned, and with the return of many players from the military, Cowley started out strong, scoring 24 points in 26 games before suffering a compound fracture of the wrist in a January match against the Canadiens.
 He returned in time for the playoffs, where the Bruins fell to the Canadiens in the Cup Finals.

 In his final season, Cowley was slowed by age and the progressive effect of his many injuries, but finished fourth in team scoring behind Schmidt, Bauer and Dumart despite missing nine games, and centered a line with Gallinger and Bep Guidolin.
-On February 12, 1947, he surpassed Syd Howe to become the all-time career NHL points leader in a 10-1 win over the New York Rangers.
+On February 12, 1947, he surpassed Syd Howe to become the all-time career NHL points leader in a 10–1 win over the New York Rangers.